rightjoinsdk/sample_endpoint/README.md

 App is runing, server is listening on port 4500
 ```

-Login to RightJoin thru the API
+Login to RightJoin with the API
 ===============================
 Type the following `curl` command at your terminal console, in order to obtain your `access token`.
 All further data service request, require a valid `access token`: